Evil-Ghost/compile_c/README.md

 ## Usage
 Clone this repo into your machine to start using this script.

-Run `./compile.c --help` or `bash compile-c` to display help page on how to use the script
+Run `./compile.c --help` or `bash compile-c -h` to display help page on how to use the script
 ## Credits
 Exclusivlely to google and all the sites reached through this medium e.g stackoverflow